No Idle Hands: A Farm Photo Essay

 Even after cows are out in the pasture during the best parts of the day, they still get hungry when they do decide to go back to the barn.
 On the Regli farm in California, cows look forward to sweet, delicious hay hand-delivered even on the weekends.

-Before cows can munch on fresh grass, Butch Lay in Tennessee puts up portable fencing to section off a fresh paddock—a small part of a larger pasture.
-For farms that focus on regenerative grazing, creating fresh places for cows to graze is an everyday kind of job.
+Before cows can munch on fresh grass, Butch Lay in Tennessee puts up portable fencing to section off a fresh paddock — a small part of a larger pasture.
+For farms that focus on regenerative grazing, creating fresh places for cows to graze is an everyday job.

 Although the work is hard, farm life is often beautiful.
 The Stornettas in California check on the far reaches of the land they steward on horseback while their trusty sidekick frolics nearby.
-Farming involves the whole family—especially the doggos.
+Farming involves the whole family — especially the dogs.

 Many of the farm families in our cooperative who grow your food also grow their own!
 On the Bansens’ family farm in Oregon, 100% grass-fed Grassmilk is just one of the delicious things they harvest on a daily basis.